Jim decided to share the story of how his daughter was groomed and abducted by paedophiles, in order to help other children and parents.

 With that realisation, I became absolutely determined to make it as tough as possible for M to get to my daughter.

-I changed my shifts at work so that I could wait for Lucy’s bus to come in.
+It also meant that I could wait for Lucy’s bus to come in.
 Often, there would be a police car there as well.
 I walked her to the bus stop in the morning and was in daily contact with her school.

 She was not allowed access to any device that could be linked to the internet, including her Xbox and Nintendo 3DS.
 Her world was severely restricted, and she was not happy, but I felt I had to do it.